The Piwik team does its best to ensure that the Piwik source code is secure. We do this by:

 - Always use strong, complicated, new passwords

-Using secure passwords for all of your Piwik users, the Super User and your Piwik MySQL database, are fundamental ways to boost your security.
+Using secure passwords for all of your Piwik users, all users with Super User access, and your Piwik MySQL database, are fundamental ways to boost your security.

 Use the Strong Password Generator if you can’t come up with one on your own.